 Lynn E. Taylor, MD, MDF Co-Founder and Co-Director, is an HIV/AIDS and viral hepatitis specialist, and internal medicine physician.
 She is a Research Professor at the University of Rhode Island, Director of HIV and Viral Hepatitis Services at CODAC Behavioral Health, and Director of RI Defeats Hep C. She focuses on prevention and treatment of hepatitis C virus (HCV) in vulnerable populations and on the primary care of HIV-infected persons.
 Her patient care, research, teaching, policy and community-based efforts involve expanding access to HCV care to drug-involved populations, and improving HCV screening, diagnosis, treatment and cure rates to eliminate HCV.
 She has a son and a daughter.
 Lynn is committed to supporting physician mothers through all stages of training and career, and to system-level improvements to level the playing field for physicians who are mothers.
 She works to develop dedicated lactation rooms in our workplaces.
 E-mail: firstname.lastname@example.org

 Alice Y. Kim, MD, FACC, MDF Co-Director, is Director of Advanced Valve Disease for Care New England and the Co-Director of Women's Heart Health of Women and Infants and is a non-invasive cardiologist on staff at Memorial, Kent, Women and Infant's and Brigham and Women's hospitals.
 She is an Instructor in Medicine at Harvard Medical School.
 Dr. Kim enjoys finding the balance of being a momdoc in Rhode Island and Boston.
-She is the proud mom to three spirited boys ages 6, 9 and 10.
+She is the proud mom to three spirited boys.
 Dr. Kim is committed to helping MDF grow as a valuable network and professional resource for momdocs and our families.
-E-mail: firstname.lastname@example.org
+E-mail: email@example.com

 MomDocFamily (MDF) Advisory Board

 Jordan White MD, MPH, is the Assistant Dean of Student Affairs at the Warren Alpert Medical School of Brown University.
-In this role, she works with medical students and Brown PLME (Program in Liberal Medical Education) students during all phases of their medical education.
-She also co-directs the third-year master's degree course in the primary care/population medicine program at the medical school.
+In this role, she supports medical students during all phases of their medical education.
+She co-directs the third-year master's degree course in the primary care/population medicine program at the medical school.
 She is a family physician also trained in preventive medicine, and practices family medicine in the residency clinic at Memorial Hospital of Rhode Island.
 She is passionate about mentoring students and residents as they navigate careers in medicine and in parenting.
 She is the mother of two daughters.
-E-mail: email@example.com
+E-mail: firstname.lastname@example.org

 MDF liaison to Brown University’s